wiredhut/wiredflow/docs/index.md

 Wiredflow is a lightweight Python library for configuring ETL (Extract, Transform, Load) pipelines.
 Designed to create services with multi-step data processing using just Python and nothing more.

-The documentation is organized into two large sections:
+The main body of documentation is organized into two large sections:

 - **Common description** - provides general information about how the library works, what its advantages and limitations are.
   Also in this section you can find detailed information about the interior of the library;
 - **Tutorials** - is a step-by-step guide showing from the very beginning how to work with wiredflow and construct own multi-threading or multi-processes services

+Tip:
+> If you know what is APIs,
+> databases, SQL, ETL, docker (and so on) and would like to get some description of wiredflow - feel free to check **Common description**,
+> if you don't know what's going on here or just want to start use this tool, go to **Tutorials**.
+There you will find both usage examples,
+> and a detailed explanation of the technologies that are used

 There is also an **"Additional"** section with different useful pages.
 For example, in the **"Additional"** section you can find information about publications